AleCano1/Fraud_risk_prediction/README.md

 Basically shipping addresse, customer_id and amount per transaction are the main variables to consider if a transaction may be fraud or not.
 As mentioned before it is important to complement the model with a manual revision that will help to diminish the % of fraudelent transacctions.

+For future steps we must consider a more statistical approach, so we can confirm if the variables marked as important are really the ones defining a fraud transaction and if this changes from one sample to another.
+Rstudio can help us on this matters and we can divide the dataset by Regions to go deeper on the behavior the customer has.
+This process should be run in a regular basis so we are aware of possible outliers that can introduce noise to the model

 # Link to dashboard demo

 Here's a glimpse to the final dashboard.